zwjyyc/finch/README.md

 ![ucl-logo](http://static.ucl.ac.uk/img/ucl-logo.svg)

-Work in process and I promise there will be more models in the future ...
+Work in process, and there will be more models in the future ...

 ## Installation
 First get the project folder